Where to drink wine in Wellington

 Renowned Wairarapa winery Palliser Estate gambled on turning sheep grazing land on the Martinborough Terrace, into land for farming grapes.

-The gamble paid off and Palliser are now one of New Zealand’s premier wineries and their wine is enjoyed around the world.
+The gamble paid off and Palliser is now one of New Zealand’s premier wineries and their wine is enjoyed around the world.
 The winery is made up of seven vineyards which each produce a distinctive wine style.
 Their cellar door is open year-round and pours tastings of their wines – their pinot noir and chardonnay in particular are must-tries.
 During the spring and summer months, Palliser serves a light food menu and is a lovely place to visit for a glass of wine and a shared platter in their garden followed by a game of pétanque.

 Be in the KNOW